arno-th/WAQI-ETL-2024/README.md

 ## Prerequisites
 Docker is required to run the docker containers.
 You can find installation instrutions on the [Docker website](https://docs.docker.com/desktop/).

+The WAQI API requires an API token for authentication.
+A free token can be generated [here](https://aqicn.org/data-platform/token/).

 While Python is not strictly required to run the project as it is running in Docker containers, it is recommended to have Python installed for Airflow and linting purposes.

 ## How to run